Splink's SQL backends: Spark, DuckDB, etc¶

 Spark¶

-If working with Databricks note that the Splink development team does not have access to a Databricks environment there will be instances where we will be unable to provide support.
+If working with Databricks note that the Splink development team does not have access to a Databricks environment so we can struggle help DataBricks-specific issues.

-See the Spark deduplication example notebook to get a better idea of how Splink works with Spark.
+See the Spark deduplication example notebook for an example of how Splink works with Spark.

 Athena¶

 Athena is a big data SQL backend provided on AWS which is great for large datasets (10+ million records).
 It requires access to a live AWS account and as a persistent database, requires some additional management of the tables created by Splink.
-Athena has reasonable, but not complete, coverage for the functions in the Splink comparison libraries, with gaps in string fuzzy matching functionality due to the lack of some string functions in Athena's underlying SQL engine, Presto.
+Athena has reasonable, but not complete, coverage for fuzzy matching functions, see Presto.
 At this time, the Athena backend is being used sparingly by the Splink development team so receives minimal levels of support.

 In addition, from a development perspective, the necessity for an AWS connection makes testing Athena code more difficult, so there may be occasional bugs that would normally be caught by our testing framework.